waadalhoshan/SeqFAL/README.md

 ## Citation

-If you use this package, please cite the paper: TO BE UPDATED LATER
+If you use this package, please cite the paper: Alhoshan, W. SeqFAL: A Federated Active Learning Framework for Private and Efficient Labeling of Security Requirements.
+Appl.
+Sci.
+2026, 16, 914. https://doi.org/10.3390/app16020914